Phylogenetic latent space models for network data: Phylogenetic Latent Space Models

 \subsection{Extension to multiple network measurements}

-Before deriving in Section~\ref{sec_phy_3} the Metropolis-within-Gibbs routine for inference under the proposed~\textsc{phylnet} model, we generalize in this section the model formulation to the case of multiple adjacency~matrices $\bY^{(1)}, \ldots, \bY^{(M)}$ each encoding different connections among the same set of~nodes.
-In this context, which includes modern settings of direct interest, such as multiplex~and~replicated~networks \citep[see,~e.g.,][]{gollini2016joint,durante2017nonparametric,salter2017latent,wang2019common, arroyo2021inference,macdonald2022latent}, the proposed \textsc{phylnet} model not only admits~a natural generalization, but also benefits from the multiple network measurements to achieve an improved reconstruction of the underlying tree $\Upsilon$, with theoretical guarantees of posterior consistency.
+Before deriving in Section~\ref{sec_phy_3} the Metropolis-within-Gibbs routine for inference under the~\textsc{phylnet}~model, we generalize in this section the formulation to the case of multiple adjacency matrices $\bY^{(1)}, \ldots, \bY^{(M)}$, each encoding different connections between the same set of nodes.
+In this context, which includes modern settings of direct interest, such as multiplex and replicated networks \citep[e.g.,][]{kivela2014multilayer}, the proposed \textsc{phylnet} model not only admits~a natural generalization, but also benefits from the multiple network measurements to achieve an improved reconstruction of the underlying tree $\Upsilon$, with theoretical guarantees of posterior consistency.

-Consistent with other extensions of latent space models to multiplex~and~replicated~network settings \citep[see e.g.,][]{gollini2016joint,durante2017nonparametric,salter2017latent,wang2019common, arroyo2021inference,macdonald2022latent}, we generalize the proposed \textsc{phylnet} model in a way that achieves flexibility in modeling differences among multiple network measurements $\bY^{(1)}, \ldots, \bY^{(M)}$, while learning relevant shared structures.
-Since the nodes are common to the different networks, within our novel framework it is natural to expect that the architecture (i.e., the tree $\Upsilon$) underlying the features formation process is shared among $\bY^{(1)}, \ldots, \bY^{(M)}$, with the differences among these adjacency matrices being the result of network-specific features $\bZ^{(1)}, \ldots, \bZ^{(M)}$ evolving over the shared tree architecture.
+Consistent with other extensions of latent space models to multiple~network~settings \citep[][]{gollini2016joint,durante2017nonparametric,salter2017latent,wang2019common, arroyo2021inference,macdonald2022latent}, we generalize the \textsc{phylnet} model in a way that achieves flexibility in modeling differences between the multiple networks, while learning relevant shared structures.
+Since the nodes are common across these networks, within our novel framework it is natural to expect that the architecture (i.e., the tree $\Upsilon$) underlying the feature~formation process is shared among $\bY^{(1)}, \ldots, \bY^{(M)}$, with the differences among these $M$ adjacency matrices being the result of network-specific features $\bZ^{(1)}, \ldots, \bZ^{(M)}$ evolving over the shared~tree $\Upsilon$ .
 Motivated by these considerations, we let